brootware/sitemon/README.md

 A monitoring daemon that reads in a list of hosts and ports to ping them and get response time in CSV format.

-- Uses socket-level pinging without any external libraries 🔌
+- Uses socket-level pinging 🔌
 - Asynchronously ping the list of hosts on the defined ports 🚀
 - Captures response time in milliseconds(ms) ⚡
+- Written in pure Python without any external libraries. 🐍

 ## Installation